redhat-na-ssa/demo-ocp-gpu/README.md

 # Demo GPUs on OpenShift

 Get Nvidia GPUs setup on OpenShift and explore platform capabilities.
 This repo is intended to help setup GPU prerequisites for other demos.

+The default [bootstrap](scripts/bootstrap.sh) configures GPU [time-slicing](components/operators/gpu-operator-certified/instance/overlays/time-slicing-2) which allows multiple workloads to share a single GPU.

 Try out GPUs in OpenShift Dev Spaces via a [devfile.yaml](devfile.yaml).
 Run [jupyter notebooks](notebooks) with [pytorch](notebooks/00-test-gpu-torch.ipynb)